patchamama/The-last-book-page/README.md

 ### User (predefined for the system admin)

+The User model is predefined by Django for authentication management and as an extension of the data provided, the Profile model is added, which is related one-to-one with User and allows access to more user data.
+This model has a central position in the relationship diagram as it is present in the other models by referencing it.

 | **Field name** | **Field Type** | **Field Argument** |
 | -------------- | -------------- | ------------------ |
 | first_name     | Char           |                    |